Florent Hanin: Lierse

 On 1 July 2014, Hanin was signed by Belgian Pro League club Lierse S.K. on a permanent deal.
 Hanin describes this as «A very bad experience.
 It showed me the bad side of football, the worst period I've experienced.» After an initially good period, the team lost three matches and the coach was fired.
 Due to a conflict between the sporting director and the club president, a new coach with a radically different playing style was brought in.
 As Hanin struggled with the long-ball type of play, he did not play under the new coach.
 He was released by the club in the winter transfer window, having only played 9 matches for the club.

 Strømsgodset

 Hanin was signed on a one-year contract by Norwegian Tippeliga club Strømsgodset Toppfotball on 23 March 2015, becoming the only signing for the club before the 2015 season.
 The club commented that they had studied the French player thoroughly with the analysis program InStat Football, and described the player as an «offensive, quick and skilled left back».

 Hanin told French football magazine So Foot that the Norwegian club originally wanted to sign him for two years, but due to a groin problem, the contract was set to one year, with a possible 2–3 year extension.

 St. Gallen

 On 5 January 2016, it was confirmed, that Hanin had signed a contract with Swiss Super League club FC St. Gallen.

+Nea Salamis

+On 16 July 2026, Hanin signed a contract with Nea Salamis Famagusta in Cyprus for one season, with an option to extend.